johanneslumpe/backbone-filemodel/readme.md

   The following properties can be set directly on the model:

 ### fallbackToNormal
-  If this is set to true and there are no files added to the model a fallback to the original sync method of Backbone without formdata can be forced.
+  If this is set to `true` and there are no files added to the model a fallback to the original sync method of Backbone without formdata can be forced.
 The default is `false`.

 ### forceMultiKeyArrayName
  This setting determines how multiple files for the same key are named when adding them to the formdata object.
-If set to true, each file for a single key will be added to the formdata using `key` + '[]'.
+If set to `true`, each file for a single key will be added to the formdata using `key + '[]'`.
 This value for this settings depends on your backend.
 The default is `false`.

 ### wipeAfterSync
-  If set to true, after every sync, all the file references will be removed from the model.
+  If set to `true`, after every sync, all the file references will be removed from the model.
+  If set to `false`, the file reference will not be removed and will be resubmitted on the next sync.
   The default is `true`.

 ## Validation